tardate/LittleArduinoProjects/README.md

-# 284 Little Electronics and Arduino Projects
+# 285 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/TheGent](./BoldportClub/TheGent) - The Gent is Boldport Club Project #10 - a simple circuit on a beautiful board.
+> Latest addition:sparkles: [BoldportClub/tap](./BoldportClub/tap) - Harking back to an old Boldport project, which harks back to a 1974 Elector article .. and the main IC (7400 NAND gate) is still available!

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like